Sebastian-Webster/mysql-memory-server-nodejs/docs/SUPPORTED_MYSQL_DOWNLOADS.md

 - macOS
 - Windows
-- Ubuntu Linux
-- Fedora Linux
+- Linux

-*```mysql-memory-server``` gets tested on Ubuntu 20.04, 22.04, 24.04, Fedora 40, macOS 13, 14, 15, and Windows Server 2019 and 2022.
+*```mysql-memory-server``` gets tested on Ubuntu 20.04, 22.04, 24.04, Fedora 40 and 41, macOS 13, 14, 15, and Windows Server 2019 and 2022.
 Linux distributions and Windows and macOS versions other than the ones tested may or may not work and are not guaranteed to work with this package.

 ## Binaries not available for download